 Georgia might not be what first comes to mind when you think of a beach wedding, but it definitely shouldn’t be overlooked.
 Georgia’s coastline spans roughly 110 miles and is dotted with islands that are full of wildlife and clean beaches.
 Just outside of Savannah lies Tybee Island, which is hands down one of our favorite places for a beach elopement.

 Tybee Island is peaceful and has some of the best beaches in the area.
 It’s extremely accessible with a short 20-minute drive from downtown Savannah.
 One of the most famous features on the island is the Tybee Island Lighthouse, which has been standing since 1736!
 It’s the oldest and tallest lighthouse in the state of Georgia, not to mention incredibly beautiful.

 California is one of the most well-known beach destinations in the U.S. The state has nearly 900 miles of coastline along the Pacific Ocean, all of which is diverse and absolutely gorgeous.

 San Diego has 70 miles of coastline that ranges from sandy beaches to rocky cliffs.
 If you’re leaning towards calm waves and squishy sand, head to Pacific Beach.
 Just behind the beach lies a lively neighborhood packed with restaurants, bars, and shops, making for an easy escape to celebrate with your brand new husband or wife.

 Sunset Cliffs is another popular ceremony spot and it’s not hard to see why.
 The cliffs rest along the edge of the 68-acre park, so you have green space to one side and crashing waves on the other.
-We highly recommend sunset ceremonies here.
+We highly recommend sunset ceremonies here for one of the most romantic elopement packages California has to offer.
 They didn’t include it in the name for no reason!